-Many KYC exchanges also allow you to sell your cryptocurrency for fiat and connect your bank account, making it more convenient than having to withdraw it and sell it elsewhere.
+Many KYC exchanges also allow you to sell your cryptocurrency for fiat and connect your bank account, making it more convenient than having to withdraw it and sell elsewhere.

-Why KYC can be rejected?
+Why KYC can be rejected

 In some cases, your KYC may be rejected.
 This can happen for many reasons.
-It’s possible that the exchange does not accept people in your region.
+It’s possible that the exchange does not accept clients from your region.
 If you’re sure that’s not the case, then there might have been a problem with your photos or they might not have been able to verify your address.
 If you have just moved, then this could be the case.
 Try reaching out to customer support to get your account approved.

-Why is KYC mandatory?
+Why is KYC mandatory